The pros and cons of 0% APR credit cards

 The bottom line

-When used correctly, a 0 percent intro APR credit card could not only save you hundreds of dollars in interest fees, but it could also help you reach your debt payoff goal even sooner.
+When used correctly, a 0 percent intro APR credit card can not only save you hundreds of dollars in interest fees, but also help you reach your debt payoff goal even sooner.
 There are other advantages, too, such as additional consumer protection and earning rewards.
-But these cards come with stipulations, like forfeiting the 0 percent intro APR offer if you are late with a payment and balance transfer fees ranging from 3 percent to 5 percent.
+But these cards come with stipulations, like forfeiting the 0 percent intro APR offer if you’re late with a payment as well as balance transfer fees that range from 3 percent to 5 percent of each balance you transfer.

-If you’re disciplined in how you use the card and are fully aware of both the upsides and the downsides, a 0 percent intro APR credit card could be an excellent tool for your personal finances.
-If you’re interested in applying, consider our list of the best 0 percent intro APR credit cards on the market today to easily compare your options.
+If you’re disciplined in how you use the card and are fully aware of the upsides and downsides, a 0 percent intro APR credit card can be an excellent tool for your personal finances.
+To get started, consider our list of the best 0 percent intro APR credit cards on the market today to easily compare your options.